 There was a sudden twinkle in the lad’s silver eyes and he went on the move, deciding on a fake maneuver.
 He was going to try to trick the Mer.
 Farkas fell for it all the time in Jorrvaskr.
 Most did.
 Even Whitemane fell for it a few times, laughing hard when his arse hit the ground that his mead belly shook.
 Vilkas brought down his sword, only to shift its direction when he saw the Mer attempt the deflect.

 The Witch Elf’s stance then changed.
 It went from the broad smooth motions of the Nord way to a more compact stance.
 And he went on the attack, going full forward, much smaller steps, much lighter on his feet.
-The blows consisted of a series of aggressive vertical and diagonal strikes, with a fierce cry to match each.
+The blows consisted of a series of aggressive vertical and diagonal strikes, with a short, fierce cry to match each, almost a syllable or a word, perhaps.
 The blows quickly overwhelmed Vilkas, forcing him to bring up his blade to just block each blow, rendering him unable to move his weapon to attempt a counter.
-The Mer wasn’t stopping, he just kept striking forcing the boy to retreat and it was now Kodlak’s turn to rise from his seat, sensing the threat.
+The Mer wasn’t stopping, he just kept striking, forcing the boy to retreat, his face full of focused intimidation, and it was now Kodlak’s turn to rise from his seat, sensing the threat.

 He had seen such attacks before, during the Great War.
 From… Skjor narrowed his eyes, fucking Blades.
 This was Akaviri fighting, only improvised on a greatsword instead of their grand katanas.
 It wasn’t perfectly executed, but it didn’t need to be.
 It just needed to surprise.
 And it did.
 Vilkas was helpless.